the-irritater/ecommerce-sales-analysis/README.md

 - The UK dominates total sales revenue
 - A small number of products generate most revenue
 - Sales show seasonal monthly trends

-## How to Run
-1. Clone the repository
-2. Install dependencies: pip install -r requirements.txt
-3. Run the notebook or Python script